RISE-Maritime/keelson/the-keelson-protocol.md

 Zenoh supports a generalized version of Remote Procedure Calls, namely [queryables](https://zenoh.io/docs/manual/abstractions/#queryable).
 This is leveraged for Request/Response messaging (RPC) in keelson with the following additional decrees:

-* All RPC endpoints (queryables) should be declared "complete"
+* All RPC endpoints (queryables) should be declared "complete".
-* All RPC endpoints (queryables) should be defined by a protobuf service definition and thus accept Requests and return Responses in protobuf format
+* All RPC endpoints (queryables) should be defined by a protobuf service definition and thus accept Requests and return Responses in protobuf format.
-* All RPC endpoints (queryables) should make use of the common [`ErrorResponse`](./interfaces/common/ErrorResponse.proto) message type and the `reply_err` functionality in zenoh to propagate errors from callee to caller.
+* All RPC endpoints (queryables) should make use of the common [`ErrorResponse`](./interfaces/common/ErrorResponse.proto) return type and the `reply_err` functionality in zenoh to propagate errors from callee to caller.